 - The shot director (SD).
 The shot director is organizing the shot sequence from the laser side in coordination with the EC.
-He can be reached at extension x2000 at any time during the beamtime.
+He*she can be reached at extension x2000 at any time during the beamtime.
 Shot directors are changed at every shift.

 - Target area responsible person: This person supports target area relevant work and provides local instructions regarding operation and safety.